notyourdryk/task-manager-app/readme.md

 # SPA Task manager

 ## Requirements
-No backend.
+ - No backend
-SPA.
+ - SPA
-Service workers.
+ - Service workers.
-Browser and device api only.
+ - Browser and device api only
-IndexedDB as storage.
+ - IndexedDB as storage